-The answers requested in the "Evaluate which of the new Albright funds are appropriate ..." do not have a specific number.
+The answers requested in the "Evaluate which three of the new Albright funds are appropriate ...".
 There are four to choose from, but only three fit the profile of the pension plan.
 To me, each of the fund selections would be worth 3 points, that is, three minutes for each fund.
 If you choose the right three and justify the selection, nine points.